 but moved to Austria in 1967 in order to remain neutral and independent.

-Although the company supplies various types of cryptographic systems,
+Although the company supplied various types of cryptographic systems,

-their main niche was and still is the practical implementation of the
+their main niche was the practical implementation of the

 One-Time Pad cipher (OTP).